Abbreviations

 We do not recommend using contractions (can’t, won’t, etc.), except in quotes or titles where contractions are used as well as informal communications such as conversational style email, social media and student communications.

-The University should always be called Saint Mary’s University, Saint Mary’s or the university when being referred to as a noun.
-It is acceptable to use the abbreviation SMU in an informal context not tied with academics, or when shortness is especially valued, such as in website navigation, but it should never be used otherwise.
+The University should always be called Saint Mary’s University, Saint Mary’s or the university when referred to as a noun.
+It is acceptable to use the abbreviation SMU in an informal context that is not tied to academics or when shortness is especially valued, such as in website navigation, but it should never be used otherwise.

 Unless it is very well known to the audience (RCMP, CBC), spell acronyms out in full on the first occurrence.

-Do not use periods in geographical initialisms for example, BC, NS, PEI, US, etc. Spell out the names of provinces (and states) when they stand alone (for example, “The team will be attending a conference in New Brunswick.”).
+Do not use periods in geographical initialisms such as BC, NS, PEI, US, etc. Spell out the names of provinces (and states) when they stand alone (for example, “The team will be attending a conference in New Brunswick.”).
 The name of a province may be abbreviated when it follows a place name (for example, Ottawa, ON).

 Abbreviate social titles before full or last names, with periods.